 2003 & 2005 Santa Cruz Sentinel feature.

 My business is changing!
-I will no longer be working on graphic design projects so to focus on illustration projects.
-Please contact me if you looking for unique graphics, illustrations or poster designs.
+I will no longer be working on graphic design projects so to focus on illustration & fine art.
+Please contact me if you looking for illustrations, poster designs or if your interested in custom collage!

 Santa Cruz, California